 - 1. Remove all external media from the drives and turn off all attached devices and the server.
 Then, disconnect all power cords from electrical outlets. - 2.
 Disconnect all power cords from electrical outlets. - 3.
 Disconnect the power cords, Input/Output (I/O) cables, and all other cables that are connected to the server. - 4.
 Prepare your server.
-See "Removing or extending the server from the rack cabinet" on page 53.
+See "Removing or extending the server from the rack cabinet" on page 61.

 - 5. Do the following to remove the server cover: - a.
 Use a screw driver to unscrew the cover lock to the open position as shown. - b.
 Fully open the cover latch. - c.
 Slide the server cover to the rear until it is disengaged from the chassis.
-Then, lift the server cover off the chassis and place the server cover on a flat clean surface.
+Then, lift the server cover off the chassis and set it aside.